cuix-github/VFXEPOCH/ReadMe.md

 	to current directory.
 Then you should get an folder with the same name: ilmbase-2.2.0.
 	Now let's dive into to the extracted folder and make a directory called "build", the hierarchy should look like:
 	<b>ilmbase-2.2.0/build </b>.
 Dive into the "build" folder and type <b> cmake .. </b>.
 Check the options and installing target path as you wish.
 Then type <b>make -j 8</b>.
 The option "-j 8" is for 8 threads accelerating compiling process.
 If you have 12 threads 22 threads (Intel xeon E5 maybe?), change it to "-j 12" or "-j 22".
 Finally type <b>make install</b> to copy files into the specified location.
-	&nbsp;&nbsp;&nbsp;&nbsp;Next step is to install OpenEXR.
+	<br />&nbsp;&nbsp;&nbsp;&nbsp;Next step is to install OpenEXR.
 Please note that, installing OpenEXR would rely on <b>ilmbase</b> library from above we addressed, so don't skip it.
-	&nbsp;&nbsp;&nbsp;&nbsp;Here if you simply follow the steps like we did for <b>ilmbase</b>, probably you will get an error said it cannot find <b>half.h</b>.
+	<br />&nbsp;&nbsp;&nbsp;&nbsp;Here if you simply follow the steps like we did for <b>ilmbase</b>, probably you will get an error said it cannot find <b>half.h</b>.
 Just for simplifying the step, let's put two more lines in the CMakeLists.txt of OpenEXR (openexr-2.2.0, of course extract like above first!).
 Using any text editor you like to open CMakeLists.txt.
 Then add the path of ilmbase header files and libs, for my case, it's:
 	```sh
 	INCLUDE_DIRECTORIES (
 			  ${CMAKE_CURRENT_BINARY_DIR}/config